In the previous section, you learned how to build zlib-ng with Neon SIMD and ARMv8 CRC32 optimizations enabled.

 time python zip.py

-Make a note of how many seconds the program took.
+Make a note of the real time.

-Adjust the path to libz.so as needed.
+Adjust the path to libz.so.1 as needed.

-time LD_PRELOAD=/usr/local/lib/libz.so python ./zip.py
+time LD_PRELOAD=/usr/local/lib/libz.so.1 python ./zip.py